What is a welcome mat popup?

 These tend to be considered advanced features.

 These are features you should expect to find in advanced Welcome Mat solutions / Customer Engagement platforms:

-A Welcome Mat should be one of the tools you use to create customer engagement opportunities.
+A welcome mat popup should be one of the tools you use to create customer conversion opportunities.
 But it certainly should not be the only one.

-And a Welcome Mat doesn’t have to be the only type of popup you use either.
+And it doesn’t have to be the only type of popup you use either.

 When a visitor is about to leave your website you can use an exit intent popup as the last chance to convert the visitor before they leave.